digita-ai/sai-examples/README.md

-# sai-examples
+# Solid Application Interoperability examples

-Examples of Solid Application Interoperability with data and access control resources
+In this repository we bundle examples of Solid Application Interoperability with data and access control resources.